rvben/rumdl/docs/RULES.md

 rumdl implements 50+ rules for checking Markdown files.
 This document provides a comprehensive reference of all available rules, organized by category.
 Each rule has a brief description and a link to its detailed documentation.

+For information on global configuration settings (file selection, rule enablement, etc.), see the [Global Settings Reference](global-settings.md).

 ## Rule Categories

 - [Heading Rules](#heading-rules) - Rules related to heading structure and formatting